 Lung function tests (pulmonary function tests or PFTs) include several simple breathing tests to diagnose lung problems.
 The two most common are spirometry and methacholine challenge tests.
 These two tests, along with a history and physical exam, are the standards for making the diagnosis of asthma.

 - Spirometry.
 This is a simple breathing test that measures how much and how fast you can blow air out of your lungs.
 Airway obstruction due to asthma or COPD is quickly revealed.
-Spirometry is done before and after you inhale the asthma drugalbuterol, a bronchodilator.
+Spirometry can be done before and after you inhale the asthma drugalbuterol, a bronchodilator.
 Albuterol delivered in an asthma inhaler helps open blocked airways.
 If the airway obstruction improves after albuterol, that indicates you have asthma or COPD.
 Your doctor can use other tests and your medical history to help determine which one you may have.
 This test might also be done at future doctor visits to monitor your progress and help your doctor determine if and how to adjust your treatment plan.

 - Flow volume loops.
 Simple spirometry tests only require that you exhale (blow out) forcefully, but flow-volume loops add rapid and maximal inhalation breathing maneuvers.
 Obstruction of air in the neck such as vocal cord paralysis or dysfunction are detected by this test.
 This upper airway narrowing can be confirmed using a CT scan of the neck or a flexible scope.